dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 The output format is in the form `<category>:<name>`.

-Using the `category` and the `name`, you can then view the input arguments for a tracepoint by checking the contents of `/sys/kernel/debug/tracing/events/<category>/<name>/format`.
+Using the `category` and the `name`, you can then view the input arguments for each tracepoint by printing the contents of `/sys/kernel/debug/tracing/events/<category>/<name>/format`.

 ```bash
 sudo cat /sys/kernel/debug/tracing/events/syscalls/sys_enter_execve/format